 In the last half century, the science of investing has developed rapidly.
 Consider:

-These considerations are especially timely as the use of exchange traded funds, or ETFs, grows in popularity.
+These considerations are especially timely as the use of exchange traded funds, or ETFs, continues to grow in popularity.
 Over the past two decades, three waves of product innovation have shaped the ETF industry.
-The first stage focused almost exclusively on broad-based equity benchmark indexes such as the S&P 500, MSCI Canada and Russell 2000.
-ETFs were primarily used by institutional investors for interim expo-sure.
-The second stage witnessed the expansion to a variety of asset classes, including fixed income, commodities and real estate, which helped democratize access to this array.
-Financial advisors and individual investors embraced ETFs in increasing numbers.
-The current leg reflects investor demand for distinctive investment strategies, with particular interest in nontraditional index strategies.
+The first stage focused almost exclusively on broad-based equity benchmark indexes such as the S&P 500.
+ETFs were primarily used by institutional investors for interim exposure.
+The second stage witnessed the expansion into a variety of asset classes, including fixed income, commodities and real estate, which helped democratize access to these types of investments.
+Investors have embraced ETFs in increasing numbers.
+The current leg reflects investor demand for distinctive investment strategies, with particular interest in nontraditional index strategies and managed funds.

-Our FlexShares’ philosophy centers on the investor.
-While that seems very basic, it is essential.
-Investors possess real goals and we start with them because that’s what matters.
+The FlexShares’ philosophy centers around offering a product that achieves a particular investment goal.
+Investors possess real goals that they are attempting to achieve and we start with attempting to find the most efficient and effective way to help them achieve a particular goal.
 We translate the goals into four fundamental investing objectives: growing assets, managing risk, generating income and providing liquidity.
-We also under-stand that investment goals span different time horizons and deliberately focus on the needs of long-term investors.
+We also understand that investment goals span different time horizons and because of that we tend to focus on the needs of long-term investors.

 Development of each new FlexShares fund begins by considering the investor objectives we seek to address.
 While our investment strategies are expressed ultimately in our distinctive fund products, the path to discovery is important.
 After carefully considering the desired objectives, we formulate the investment strategy.
 Employing empirical analysis, we assess whether the strategy produces persistent results.
 Next we engage an index provider to collaborate on designing an index based on the strategy.
 A successful product-development process produces a FlexShares fund managed against the subject index.

 Flexible indexing spans the entire process from concept through index construction and product design and development.
 This hands-on approach delivers a distinctive aspect of our value proposition to investors.
-The result: thoughtfully conceived exchange traded funds easily understood by investors.
 Our empirically driven process emphasizes risk-adjusted returns building upon the fundamental risk concepts of beta and alpha.

 Beta is a measure of volatility and a proxy for systematic or market risk.
 In the Capital Asset Pricing Model (CAPM), all equity returns link directly to the market and, thus, are largely explained by beta.
 It’s increasingly common for investors to associate beta with index investing, yet the two terms are not synonymous.
 In fact, an index-based methodology can capture multiple risk factors.
 This is an important aspect of our flexible indexing approach.